Baylor > Religion > Faculty > Natalie Carnes

 Academic Interests and Research:

-systematic theology, Christology, theological anthropology, theological knowledge, theological aesthetics, images, iconoclasms, children, feminist theology, patristic theology
+systematic theology, Christology, theological anthropology, theological knowledge, theological aesthetics, images, iconoclasms, children, childhood, feminist theology, patristic theology

 Beauty: A Theological Engagement with Gregory of Nyssa.
-Eugene, OR: Cascade Books.
-Forthcoming.
+Eugene, OR: Cascade Books, 2014.

-“'That Cross’s Children Which Our Crosses Are': Imitatio Christi, Imitatio Crucis,” Scottish Journal of Theology.
+“'That Cross’s Children Which Our Crosses Are': Imitatio Christi, Imitatio Crucis.”
+Scottish Journal of Theology.
+January 2016.
 Forthcoming.

 Courses Taught at Baylor: